-Celebrating northern photo graduates of 2020, the exciting new project will comprise of a series of online talks and a northern photography graduate exhibition at Castlefield Gallery New Art Space: Warrington.
+Celebrating northern photo graduates of 2020, the exciting new project will comprises a series of online talks and a northern photography graduate exhibition at Castlefield Gallery New Art Space: Warrington.

-In 2020, final year students have had to forgo the experience of the degree show – the culminating event of three years of study.
-In partnership with Open Eye Gallery, Castlefield Gallery and Creative Industries Trafford, Waterside will be providing opportunity for graduates from thirteen universities across the north of England to take part in the First Light project.
+In 2020, final year students had to forgo the experience of their degree show – the culminating event of three years of study.
+In partnership with Open Eye Gallery, Castlefield Gallery and Creative Industries Trafford, Waterside will be providing the opportunity for graduates from thirteen universities across the north of England to take part in the First Light project.

-A panel of industry professionals have selected a student from each of the participating universities, from a number of new graduates put forward, to take part in a series of online talks, a publication, and an exhibition at Castlefield Gallery New Art Space: Warrington.
+A panel of industry professionals have selected a student from each of the participating universities, to take part in a series of online talks, a publication, and an exhibition at Castlefield Gallery New Art Spaces: Warrington.

-A series of talks, hosted by Open Eye Gallery, will take place via Zoom for free between 16 March and 8 June, and will bring together the photographers, writers and educators who are central to this project.
+A series of talks, hosted by Open Eye Gallery on Zoom for free between 16 March and 8 June will bring together the photographers, writers and educators who are central to this project.
 Chaired by Open Eye’s writer-in-residence Laura Robertson and exhibition Curator Mario Popham, they will discuss the ideas and inspiration behind the images, the potential for collaboration across disciplines, the relationship between the image and the word, and the role educators play in the early development of artistic practice.

 Address: Castlefield Gallery New Art Spaces: Warrington, 24 Sankey Street (former Marks & Spencer), Golden Square, Warrington WA1 1TD